cassiopagnoncelli/stern/README.md

 ```

 ## License
-You need written authorization from the author for commercial usage.
+You need written authorization from the author for any type of usage.